dankuck/vue-easeljs/README.md

 These plans are in motion:

-* The demo should be a separate branch, on ghpages
+* Build a demo on github.io

 These plans are merely dreams: